Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 the wrong way.

 ### Why working by yourself is too cold
-I'll admit there is a certain class of problems that are very amenable to working on with limited interaction with others.
+There is a class of problems that can be solved with limited interaction with others.
 Let's call them *yesterday's problems*.
 Yesterday's problems have fairly obvious solutions and if you need extra hands for the grunt work you can employ a [code factory]({{site.baseurl}}/agile/2021/08/16/code-factory.html) process.

 Plus there is a straightforward technique to guarantee a large supply of yesterday's problems.
 On the infrastructure side just pile up technical debt.
 On the feature side just let your competition do all the innovation.